 Living Wage Calculation for Fond du Lac, WI

-The living wage shown is the hourly rate that an individual in a household must earn to support his or herself and their family.
-The assumption is the sole provider is working full-time (2080 hours per year).
-The tool provides information for individuals, and households with one or two working adults and zero to three children.
-In the case of households with two working adults, all values are per working adult, single or in a family unless otherwise noted.
+The living wage shown is the hourly rate that an individual in a household must earn to support themselves and/or their family, working full-time or 2080 hours per year.
+The tables below provide living wage estimates for individuals and households with one or two working adults and zero to three children.
+In households with two working adults, all hourly values reflect what one working adult requires to earn to meet their families’ basic needs, assuming the other adult also earns the same.

 1 ADULT 2 ADULTS